jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## GitHub Flavored Markdown (GFM) Mode {#gfm}

 [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/) is a dialect of Markdown developed for use on GitHub.
-A GitHub Flavored Markdown Mode for Emacs, is also available as `gfm-mode`, part of the Markdown Mode package.
+A GitHub Flavored Markdown Mode for Emacs is also available as `gfm-mode` and is part of the Markdown Mode package.

 The GitHub implementation of Markdown differs slightly from standard Markdown in that it supports things like different